pamelaguamanp/RS_JupyterNotebook/README.md

 # Question 2

+A brief description of your interpretation of the spatial distribution and evolution of the NDVI/vegetation

 Date | NDVI average | Average NDVI (Month)
 ------------- | ------------- | -------------
 4/9/2021 | 0.560181 | 0.57217167